inamtyulhaq/local-system-monitoring/README.md

 # How to make this project

 It's very simple.
 Download Grafana, Prometheus and Windows/Node Exporter.
-Make a simple configuration change in prometheus.yml file.
+Make a simple configuration change in the prometheus.yml file.
 Run Windows/Node exporter, Prometheus.
 Now run Grafana.
-In data source, add Prometheus and then the Local Host link.
+In the data source, add Prometheus and then the Local Host link.
 You are done.
 Now, you can create your customized dashboards.

 # Screenshots: